mindset-tt/LaoChatBotHotel/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
 4. Test thoroughly
-5. Submit a pull request
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

+## 📝 Changelog

+### v1.0.0 (Current)

+- Initial release with fine-tuned Sailor2-1B model
+- Complete hotel management system
+- React frontend with TypeScript
+- Comprehensive API documentation
+- Production-ready deployment configuration

 ## 📄 License

-This project is for demonstration and educational purposes.
-Please ensure you have appropriate licenses for all AI models used.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

 For issues and questions:

 1. Check the troubleshooting section above
 2. Review API documentation at `/docs`
 3. Check system health at `/system/health/`
 4. Monitor logs for detailed error information
+5. Open an issue on GitHub

+## 🙏 Acknowledgments

+- [Sailor2 Model](https://huggingface.co/sail/Sailor2-1B-Chat) for the base language model
+- FastAPI community for the excellent web framework
+- React and Vite teams for the frontend tooling
+- Contributors and testers who helped improve this project

 ---

+## 📞 Contact

+- **Project Maintainer**: [Your Name]
+- **Email**: [your.email@example.com]
+- **GitHub**: [github.com/yourusername]

+---

-**Built with ❤️ for modern hotel management and AI integration**
+Built with ❤️ for modern hotel management and AI integration